-In this article we review cleaning trends in the UK house cleaning sector.
+In this article we review cleaning industry trends in the UK house cleaning sector.
 We examine growth trends in the UK domestic cleaning services industry.

 The UK domestic cleaning industry market has grown at an impressive pace in recent years with a 21% increase in turnover between 2013 and 2020.
 Structural and secular trends have driven strong growth.
 However, the cleaning sector, along with the rest of the UK economy is facing a number of challenges from the impact of COVID-19, Brexit and a likely economic recession.